ClydeDz/email-2-event/README.md

 A Chrome extension that adds a **Create event** button to Gmail to extract event details from your email and pre-populate Google Calendar, all using Chrome's built-in on-device AI (Gemini Nano).

+Your email content is processed locally on your device using Chrome's built-in AI (Gemini Nano).
+This processing happens entirely on your computer.
+No email content is sent to any server, including our servers or Google's servers.

+Chrome's built-in AI is only available on certain devices with sufficient hardware capabilities (Chrome 138 or later with ≥4 GB VRAM or capable integrated GPU), and all "Prompt API for Gemini Nano" and "Gemini Nano" chrome flags are enabled.
+If your device doesn't support on-device AI, the extension will show you a clear message and will not function.

 ## On-Device AI (Gemini Nano)

 This extension uses Chrome's built-in AI for private, on-device email processing.
 No email content is sent to any server.